TypingHare/computer_beginner_lifesaver/src/paths/README.md

 Note that in Linux, it can be unclear whether a path refers to a file or a directory, even if the path ends with `/`, since directories are also treated as files.
 To avoid ambiguity, it's good practice to append a `/` at the end of directory paths, clearly indicating that the path refers to a directory.

-An **relative path** specifies the location of a file or directory relative to the current **working directory**.
+A **relative path** specifies the location of a file or directory relative to the current **working directory**.
 It doesn't start from the root but from the folder you're currently in.
 While all absolute paths always start with `/`, relative paths never.
 The following are relative paths:

 * `./foo/bar`
 * `src/hw1/Makefile`
 * `..`

 Operating systems can locate a file or directory using an absolute path.
 When a relative path is provided, the operating system resolves it by combining the relative path with the current working directory to form an absolute path.
 For example, if the working directory is `/home/james` and you attempt to open `diary/20240925.txt`, the operating system will concatenate the working directory with the relative path, resulting in `/home/james/diary/20240925.txt`.
-Such process, combining the working directory with a relative path to form an absolute path, is called **path resolution**.
+Such a process, combining the working directory with a relative path to form an absolute path, is called **path resolution**.

 Every directory in Linux contains two special entries: `.` and `..`.